Efficient and Scalable Parametric High-Order Portfolios Design via the Skew-t Distribution: Numerical Simulations

 \subsubsection{Comparison on scalability}

 Interestingly, implied by Figure \ref{fig:Comparison-of-scalability-onMVSK}, first-order methods, including RFPA and PGD, appear to be more scalable than the second-order Q-MVSK algorithm.
-To better investigate this phenomenon, we compare these algorithms on the synthetic data set, in which the parameter $\boldsymbol{\Theta}$ is randomly generated.
+To better investigate this phenomenon, we will be conducting a comparison of these algorithms using a synthetic data set, where the parameter $\boldsymbol{\Theta}$ is randomly generated.

 As shown in Figure \ref{fig:complexity}, the proposed RFPA algorithm has a significantly lower complexity compared to the Q-MVSK algorithm, as its every single iteration does not contain procedures with high complexity.
 Meanwhile, PGD method also enjoys the benefits of low complexity but its overall efficiency is worse than the RFPA method.
 We also fit the empirical orders of the four methods considered.
 The relative results are shown in Table \ref{tab:Empirical-orders-of}.
 It turns out that the empirical computational complexity of our method is $\mathcal{O}\left(N^{2}\right)$ and the complexity of the second-order method Q-MVSK is around $\mathcal{O}\left(N^{3}\right)$.
 The results of numerical simulations coincide with the discussion in Section \ref{subsec:Complexity-Analysis}.